Vuoto a perdere

-"Vuoto a perdere" is Noemi's fifth single, released in Italy on 28 January 2011.
-Produced by Celso Valli and written by Vasco Rossi and Gaetano Curreri, it is the lead single from Noemi's second studio album, RossoNoemi, released on 22 March 2011.
+"Vuoto a perdere" (/it/; lit.
+'Empty [thing] to be lost') (Note: An expression designating empty containers that are disposed of in the waste rather than being returned, used as a metaphor for a person who feels useless and discarded.) is a song recorded by Italian singer Noemi.
+It was released on 28 January 2011 through Sony Music as the lead single from her second studio album RossoNoemi.

+The song was written by Vasco Rossi and Gaetano Curreri and produced by Celso Valli.

 Music video

 The music video for "Vuoto a perdere", starring Serena Autieri and Carla Signoris, was directed by Fausto Brizzi and is the first Noemi video to be filmed in 3-D. It was released on 29 January 2011 on the website of the Italian version of the magazine Vanity Fair.

 Soundtrack

 "Vuoto a perdere" is included in the soundtrack of the sequel of the film Maschi contro femmine, titled Femmine contro maschi and directed by Fausto Brizzi.